tsuriu/debt_auto_collector/README.md

 - **Self-Healing DB**: Automatically verifies and fixes database indices and collections on startup.
 - **Data Metrics**: Generates periodic snapshots of debt state, client health, and dialer performance.
 - **Debt Classification**: Automatically segregates debts into `pre_force` and `force` collection rules based on aging.
 - **Granular Analytics**: Aggregates bill statistics by field.
-Includes **reverse-mapping normalization** for neighborhoods and condominiums.
+Includes **reverse-mapping normalization** for neighborhoods and client types.